mautic/mautic-community-handbook/docs/pages/15.contributing/12.google-summer-of-code/docs.rst

 What can I do today?
 --------------------

 Today you should read through the ideas for projects, and start working on your application.
 Get familiar with Mautic, make some contributions so you’re familiar with the workflow, and get to know the community.
-Join the Slack channel (#gsoc-discuss) and post any questions you have there, after reading this page fully and also reviewing the project proposals.
+Join the :xref:`Mautic Community Slack` channel (#gsoc-discuss) and post any questions you have there, after reading this page fully and also reviewing the project proposals.

 Student Information
 -------------------